hasura/graphql-engine/community/tools/json2graphql/README.md

     $ json2graphql https://<app-name>.herokuapp.com --db=./path/to/db.js
     ```

 4. That's it.
-You can go your HGE URL `https://<app-name>.herokuapp.com` and start querying this data over GraphQL:
+You can go to your HGE URL `https://<app-name>.herokuapp.com` and start querying this data over GraphQL:

     ```graphql
     query {